Sunday, 1 March 2015

 Meredith: This is outrageous.
 Even kittens know how to behave in libraries.

-Sean and Seamus: Yes, we'd like to say something in praise of librarians.
+Sean and Seamus: We'd like to say something in praise of librarians.

 Miggy: Librarians were the original search engines.